-Black patients with hypertension not prescribed diuretics enoughJanuary 22nd, 2013 in Cardiology /
+Black patients with hypertension not prescribed diuretics enoughJanuary 22, 2013 in Medicine & Health / Cardiology

 A research study of more than 600 black patients with uncontrolled hypertension found that less than half were prescribed a diuretic drug with proven benefit that costs just pennies a day, report researchers at Weill Cornell Medical College and the Visiting Nurse Service of New York's (VNSNY) Center for Home Care Policy and Research.
 The researchers say these new findings should be taken as a serious wake-up call for physicians who treat black patients with hypertension.